ruslanmv/Voice-to-text-with-Python-in-Flask/README.md

 In this step you’ll install the Heroku Command Line Interface (CLI).
 You use the CLI to manage and scale your applications, provision add-ons, view your application logs, and run your application locally.

+To record the audio I have used a simple HTML/JS demo that uses [WebAudioRecorder.js](https://github.com/higuma/web-audio-recorder-js) to record wav  a web page.

 #### Install the Heroku CLI

 Download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line).